Trapped modes in electromagnetic waveguides: Appendix

-\paragraph{Non simply connected waveguides.} Assume that there exist bounded connected open surfaces $\Sigma_j$, $j=1,\dots, J$, called ``cuts'' such that:\ One can show by using in particular the zero-mean value constraint on $S\times\{0\}$, that for $j=1,\dots, J$, there exists a unique $q_j\in\Theta(\dot\Omega)$ solving
+\paragraph{non-simply connected waveguides.} Assume that there exist bounded connected open surfaces $\Sigma_j$, $j=1,\dots, J$, called ``cuts'' such that:\ One can show by using in particular the zero-mean value constraint on $S\times\{0\}$, that for $j=1,\dots, J$, there exists a unique $q_j\in\Theta(\dot\Omega)$ solving

 Then one observes that $\widetilde{\nabla q_1},\dots,\widetilde{\nabla q_J}$ is a family of linearly independent vector fields which belong to the space $\boldsymbol{\mX}_T(\Om)$ defined as $\boldsymbol{\mX}_T(\mu)$ in (\ref{DefSpaceH}) with $\mu\equiv1$.
 Moreover there holds